 - 1.1.
 Church schools should receive a Statutory Inspection of Anglican and Methodist Schools (SIAMS) inspection every five years from the date of the previous inspection. - 1.2.
 Whilst COVID-related 'catch-up' continues, legislation requires that a SIAMS inspection will be carried out within eight years of the date of the previous inspection.
 Thereafter, scheduling will return to a five-year cycle. - 1.3.
 In general, under the revised legislation, SIAMS inspections will take place between one and two years after the academic year in which they would have taken place before the Covid-related suspension.
 There will, however, be some inspections that fall outside of this general principle. - 1.4.
 A list of the schools that are expected to be inspected in an academic year will be published in the summer on an annual basis until all schools have been through their first cycle of inspection. - 1.5.
 The list will be shared with Diocesan Education Teams for circulation to schools, and will be published on the SIAMS pages of the Church of England website. - 1.6.
 The list will not be published in chronological order or according to the term within which an inspection will take place, and nothing should be read into the position of a specific school on the list. - 1.7.
 This policy comes with the caveat that the list is an 'expected' not a 'guaranteed' list.
 It is possible that extraordinary circumstances will lead to unannounced changes, but these will be avoided if possible. - 1.8.
 Schools will be given one week's notice of the date of their SIAMS inspection.
 Inspections will only be deferred in exceptional circumstances.
-Please refer to the Inspection Deferral Policy, which is available on the SIAMS pages of the Church of England website.
+Please refer to the Inspection Deferral Policy, which is available on the SIAMS pages of <a href="https://doi.org/10.1007/jheart-10.1007/jheart

-2. 2023 SIAMS Framework and Diocesan Training
+2. 2023 SIAMS Framework and Diocesan/MAST Training

 - 2.1.
 The 2023 SIAMS Framework is available on the SIAMS pages of the Church of England website. - 2.2.
 SIAMS judgements place schools into one of two main categories. - 2.2.1.
-J1 Through its vision and practice, the school is living up to its foundation as a Church school. - 2.2.2.
-J2 The school's vision and practice ae not enabling it to fully live up to its foundation as a Church school. - 2.3.
-There are six possible reasons for a J2 judgement and these are detailed under XXX - 2.4.
-Diocesan Education Teams are responsible for the provision of training for schools in matters related to SIAMS.
+J1 The inspection findings indicate that [insert school name] School is living up to its foundation as a Church school. - 2.2.2.
+J2 The inspection findings indicate that [insert school name] School has strengths, but that there are also issues that leaders need to address as a matter of priority.
+These issues relate to [RE, collective worship, Christian vision] and are listed in the areas for development. - 2.3.
+There are six possible reasons for a J2 judgement.

+2.4.
+Diocesan Education Teams and/or MAST are responsible for the provision of training for schools in matters related to SIAMS.
 Please contact them direct for further information.